galsjel/ebiten-kage-playground/cmd/000-simple/README.md

-# 000 - Shaders Test
+# 000 - Simple

+Rendering a model with colored triangles.
+Simple as that.

-I'm experimenting with a basic vertex pipeline that performs the following operations on Suzanne:
+A basic vertex pipeline that performs the following operations on Suzanne:

 1. Transforms `suzanne.vertices` from Local Space -> Clip Space into a `clip_vertices` buffer.
 2. Iterates `suzanne.triangles`, discarding any with a vertex that is out of bounds.